 AP Funds 1-4 are part of Sweden’s national pension system.
-The Funds’ mandate is to manage fund capital to maximise benefit for the pension system by generating high returns at a low level of risk.
+The Funds’ mandate is to manage fund capital to maximize benefit for the pension system by generating high returns at a low level of risk.
 The AP Funds have two roles: they serve as a buffer for future pension payments, with generated returns contributing to the pension system’s long-term financing.

 AP-fund’s capital accounts for what percentage of the pension system?

 The buffer capital (AP1, AP2, AP3 and AP4) account for approximately 16% of all assets in today’s pension system.
 The rest of the pension system’s assets are not managed by the AP Funds and are not exposed to the financial markets.

 How is AP3 managed?